 When it comes to finding the causes of green fingers, the type of metal used in making jewelry can heavily influence skin and silver discoloration.
 You might have doubts if 925 sterling silver is entirely the cause of green fingers.

 As mentioned previously, pure sterling silver will not turn your skin green.
 However, it can also not be made into sterling silver jewelry on its own.
-Generally, there will be a part of a metal alloy with abstracted materials such as copper or nickel, and these abstracted components may cause your skin to have a green tint.
+Generally, there will be a part of a metal alloy with abstracted materials such as copper alloy or nickel as ring's metal composition, and these abstracted components may cause your skin to have a green tint and allergic reaction.

 Today we will be comparing sterling silver to other common types of jewelry metals and how they cause skin discoloration.

 Nickel is one of the most affordable metals used in making jewelry and one of the most common rings band metals that causes discoloration.
 Similar to copper, nickel is prone to oxidize when exposed to certain chemicals which can stain your skin green.
 People with high sensitivity towards nickel may also face itchiness as well as red marks on their skin.
-Thus, Eleganzia Jewelry are all nickel-free, which makes all our jewelry safe for sensitive skin people with comfort wearing.
+Thus, Eleganzia Jewelry are free of nickel content, which makes all our jewelry safe for sensitive skin people with comfort wearing.